grscheller/scheller-linux-archive/grokRust/README.md

 ```
     if ( x = (0 || ((-10 < y) < 10)) ) {
 ```
-The problems are that booleans and ints are being conflated, assignment<br>
-returns the value being assigned, the < operator is left associative, and<br>
-the syntax is misleading.
-See the paper, [The Seven Deadly Sins of Introductory Programming Language Design](http://users.monash.edu/~damian/papers/PDF/SevenDeadlySins.pdf)<br>
-where I got this example.
+The problems are that booleans and ints are being conflated, assignment returns the value being assigned, the < operator is left associative, and the syntax is misleading.
+See the paper, [The Seven Deadly Sins of Introductory Programming Language Design](http://users.monash.edu/~damian/papers/PDF/SevenDeadlySins.pdf) where I got this example.

 I think Rust will become the C for the 21st Century.